What are Investment Trusts?

 How do Investment Trusts Work?

-When shares in investment trusts are purchased, you are buying a 'share' in all of the companies that the investment trust decides to invest in.
+When shares in investment trusts are purchased, you are buying 'an interest' in all of the companies that the investment trust decides to invest in.
 The dividend income you will receive from the investment trust, and the value of their investment trust shares, will rise and fall in line with the performance of the shares which the investment trust owns and market forces.

 There are a number of tax advantages to investment trust investment, and they are well suited to those who want to make regular monthly savings for their retirement, for their children, or for specific purposes like school fees or house purchase.